 To comply with this policy, the faculty member who is acting as the Responsible Investigator is required to educate and mentor the research team, but is also responsible for maintaining research records as required by University Policy and Federal Regulations.

 New faculty members who have documented training in the protection of human subjects in research from their former institutions have one year from their hire dates in order to obtain initial core CREC certification.
 New faculty members without such documentation will need to complete CREC certification before their IRB privileges are granted.

 We recognize that many researchers come to CWRU with training in the protection of human subjects in research from another institution.
 We will review each case individually.
-You need to provide documentation of your training to the CREC Administrator for review.
+You need to provide documentation of your training to the CREC team for review.
 If we find that the training is commensurate with the required coursework, we can enroll you in the CWRU CREC Program.

 No, if they have current documentation from their institution that they have been properly trained.
 However, if external NIH Key Personnel have not received training from another institution they must participate in the CREC program.

 Successful completion of the Collaborative Institutional Training Initiative (CITI) initial core training is the only way to enter the Case Western Reserve University's CREC program.
 Created by the University of Miami and used by institutions around the country, the CITI CWRU CREC Program offers two select training groups for research faculty, staff, and students: